CogStack/cogstack-rag-search/thoughts.md

 ### Embeddings

 Broadly there are three categories of embedding models we could experiment with:
-1. Use general pre-trained embedding models e.g. [SentenceTransformers](https://sbert.net/) – these could also serve as a baseline
+1. Use general pre-trained embedding models e.g. [BERT](https://huggingface.co/docs/transformers/en/model_doc/bert), [SentenceTransformers](https://sbert.net/) – these could also serve as a baseline
 2. Use specific medical embedding models e.g. [MedEmbed](https://huggingface.co/abhinand/MedEmbed-base-v0.1)
 3. Train our own embedding model

 The choice of embedding model depends on the task, the data, as well as what we want to optimise for e.g. accuracy, latency etc.

 Embeddings are often computed using bi-encoder models, which encode queries and documents separately.

-There are various other flavours of embedding models e.g. late interaction models such as ColBERT which can be useful for fine grained representations.
-See [here](https://medium.com/@zz1409/colbert-a-late-interaction-model-for-semantic-search-da00f052d30e) for more details.

 The [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard) is a good reference for finding embedding models that perform well at different types of tasks.